 Waste Diversion in Maryland

-The Maryland Recycling Act (MRA) requires all Counties and Baltimore City to recycle 15% or 20% of the waste generated depending on population.
-Additionally, in 2000, Maryland established a voluntary Statewide waste diversion goal of 40% by 2005.
-The waste diversion goal is comprised of the recycling rate + source reduction credits (maximum 5%) that Maryland Counties and Baltimore City earn through activities designed to reduce the amount of waste going to the waste stream.
+The Maryland Recycling Act (MRA) requires all Counties and Baltimore City to recycle 15% (populations under 150,000) or 20% (populations over 150,000) of the waste generated.
+State government is required to recycle 20% of their solid waste.
+These rates increase to 20% or 35% for counties by December 31, 2015.
+State government must implement a recycling plan to reach a 30% recycling rate by July 1, 2014.
+In addition, Maryland established a voluntary waste diversion goal of 60%, and a voluntary recycling rate of 55% by 2020.
+The waste diversion goal is comprised of the recycling rate plus source reduction credits (maximum 5%) that Maryland Counties and Baltimore City earn through activities designed to reduce the amount of waste going to the waste stream.

 State, County and City Contact Information - State/County/City recycling services, drop-off locations, and contact information.

 State, County, and City Recycling Rates - Recycling and waste diversion data for Maryland.

 County Coordinator Resources - Forms for use by County Recycling Coordinators.

 State Agency Recycling - Lists agency coordinators, agency recycling rates and newsletters.

 Special Projects - Electronics and mercury recycling (including drop-off information), household hazardous waste, composting, green building, construction and demolition, buy recycled, telephone directory and newsprint recycling.